Benefits of Smart Contract Adoption

 - Time-efficiency.
 Elaborating, agreeing upon, and enforcing a paper-based contract usually takes weeks.
 The process is dragged on due to the reliance on multiple intermediaries and a huge feedback loop.
-Smart contracts require no legal compliance and no need to reach out to lawyers since they don’t require the intervention of the court to be enforced.
+Using blockchain smart contracts require no legal compliance and no need to reach out to lawyers since they don’t require the intervention of the court to be enforced.

 - Security.
 As smart contracts use data encryption, they are one of the safest ways to ensure no third party can modify the document.
 Thanks to high-level security, smart contracts have significant potential implications for international relations and political agreements.

 - Precision.
 A smart contract is more flexible and accounts for a higher level of detail than its paper counterpart.
 Such an agreement can process a list of elaborate conditions and choose the right scenario for execution out of dozens of others.
 Also, there’s no human error during the execution of the agreement — thus, the odds of deviations from the agreement are lower.

 - Money savings.
 Smart contracts don’t require the parties to hire intermediaries for negotiations.
 They are easier to store, don’t require printing, don’t take up physical space.

 - Transparency.
 When elaborating on a smart contract, both parties get to go through the littlest details.
 Hence, there’s no risk of missing out on important points or misunderstanding each other.
 Thanks to its tamper-resistance, a smart contract evokes more trust from both parties that are signing it.

 Although the concept of smart contracts implementation has been discovered just a few years ago, companies have already started the adoption process.
 Take a look at some of the most promising smart contract use cases across different industries — they can help pave the way for smart contract adoption within your company.